userbradley/documentation.breadnet.co.uk/README.md

 All pages that are migrated will redirect to their new home.

 Once the migration is complete, `bookstack.breadnet.co.uk` will redirect to `documentation.breadnet.co.uk`

+# Migration plan

+The below has the assumption that the new mkdocs project is created, and there is a staging site

+1. Export list of slugs from bookstack (sql)
+2. Export HTML of each page (sql)
+3. `HTML` to `markdown`
+4. Create pages
+5. Create navigation